jcus/sqlalchemy-challenge/README.md

 # SQLAlchemy - Surfs Up!

-### Before You Begin
+### Preparing Ahead

 1. Create a new repository called `sqlalchemy-challenge` and clone to your computer.

-2. Add your Jupyter notebook and `app.py` to this folder where the main scripts to run for analysis.
+2. Add Jupyter notebook and `app.py` to this folder for the main scripts to run for analysis.

 3. Push the above changes to GitHub or GitLab.